 - More spring extension reduces the lever lift force required and causes the deck to float more. - Less spring extension increases the lever lift force required and causes the deck to float less. - 1.
 Raise the height-of-cut lever and lock it into the transport position. - 2.
-Check the distance between the spring nut and the rear side of the welded mount bracket (Figure 92). - 3.
-Ensure that the length is between 47 to 50 mm (1.8 to 2 inches) as shown in Figure 92. - If needed, adjust the distance by adjusting the 4. bolt on the front of the mount bracket (Figure 92).
+Check the distance between the spring nut and the rear side of the welded mount bracket (Figure 92). - Ensure that the length is 51mm (2 inches) for 3.
+48/52in decks, and 38mm (1.5 inches) for 60in decks as shown in Figure 92. - If needed, adjust the distance by adjusting the 4. bolt on the front of the mount bracket (Figure 92).